jmccrohan/pysolarmanv5/docs/index.rst

 **pysolarmanv5** is a Python module to interact with Solarman (IGEN-Tech) v5 based solar inverter data loggers.
 Modbus RTU frames can be encapsulated in the proprietary Solarman v5 protocol and requests sent to the data logger on port tcp/8899.
-This module aims to simplify the Solarman v5 protocol, exposing interfaces similar to that of the
-`uModbus <https://github.com/AdvancedClimateSystems/uModbus>`_ library.
+This module aims to simplify the Solarman v5 protocol, exposing both sync and async interfaces similar to that of the `uModbus <https://github.com/AdvancedClimateSystems/uModbus>`_ library.

 pysolarmanv5 supports the following Modbus RTU function codes: